 Hope Residence: A Halfway House for Mothers with Children

+While moms receive the treatment and services they need, their children are nurtured and cared for by trained educators through our on-site childcare and after-school programs, as well as our summer program (suspended during the pandemic).
 Therapeutic services are also offered for mothers and children together, helping them to forge and strengthen their bonds.
 All services are gender-specific and trauma-informed.

-View 'Hope through a Child's Eyes,' a gallery of original artwork created by the children who live at Hope Residence.
+View 'Hope Through a Child's Eyes,' a gallery of original artwork created by the children who live at Hope Residence.